TypeScript OSDK migration guide (1.x to 2.0)

 Action validations and edits

-If you were validating inputs or receiving ActionEdits in OSDK 1.x, you can now specify these by specifying $returnEdits and $validateOnly properties in the options object.
+If you were validating inputs or receiving ActionEdits in OSDK 1.x, you can now define these by specifying $returnEdits and $validateOnly properties in the Options object.
 It is not possible to return edits and validateOnly at the same time.

 TypeScript OSDK 1.x (legacy)